Collaborative Document Editing with Multiple Users and AI Agents: Conclusion

 \section{Conclusion}

 Current AI writing tools are designed for individual use, with little consideration for collaborative settings.
 To address this gap, we built a functional prototype and examined how co-writers create and interact with shared AI agents during collaborative writing.
+Our qualitative study sheds light on values and demands of three new design features (\cref{sec:results_design_feature_feedback}): agent profiles, agent tasks, and integration of agent responses into comments, via both user- and system-initiated triggers.

-We found a clear divide: Agent profiles were treated as personal territory, while created agents and their outputs became shared resources.
+Overall, we found a clear divide \revisionCR{to be considered in future research and design}: Agent profiles were treated as personal territory, while created agents and their outputs became shared resources.
 Agents were used with a preference for manual control rather than autonomous behaviour.
-This reflects how teams incorporate AI into existing norms of authorship, control, and coordination, rather than treating agents as equal team members.
-Teams also deliberated over how many agents to create, weighing the efficiency of a single, general-purpose agent against the value of multiple role-specific agents for future prompting and diverse perspectives.
+This reflects how teams incorporate AI into existing norms of authorship, control, and coordination, rather than treating agents as equal team members, although our design also would have supported choosing greater agency for AI if participants had desired it.
+Teams also deliberated over how many agents to create, weighing perceived efficiency for a single, general-purpose agent against the value of multiple role-specific agents for future prompting and diverse perspectives.

 More broadly, these findings contribute to the literature on team-AI interaction and writing tools by revealing both opportunities and boundaries in treating AI as a shared resource.
 These insights inform the design of future systems that support collaborative practices emerging around shared prompting and AI use.